invicticide/fractive/examples/linear/source/text.md

 Now that we've added a section in between two others, we've created a problem.
 The story will skip from `@Section2` to `@Section3` because the links explicitly reference their destination sections by name.
-We now remember to update the link in `@Section2` so it points to `@Section2.5`.
+We now must remember to update the link in `@Section2` so it points to `@Section2.5`.

 [Next]({@^down})